Kaitiaki Pae Inu

 - collect and wash glasses

-- ensure that customers do not drink too much (host responsibility)
+- ensure that customers don't drink too much (host responsibility)

 - help prepare and serve food.